matthew-levene/UrbanDictionaryApp/README.md

 If successful the project should have an entry in the BuildConfig class.
 (Type BuildConfig.API_KEY in source code, if a match is found it was imported successfully)

-Gradle has been configured to read a specific file with the above name and contents, so ensure that the naming is exact.ndroid application that uses the Urban Dictionary API to provide Slang to English translations.
+Gradle has been configured to read a specific file with the above name and contents, so ensure that the naming is exact.